risavkarna/blog/ck5ic92qa03jzqks1l2gv7lob.md

 ## Mathematics' Architecture & Processes

 This will be the 2020's web series about the foundation, architecture and deconstruction of mathematics.
 We will be mainly concerned with structures on top of which all of mathematics can find its foundations.
 However one cannot do much with just the foundations.
-We are going to discuss the known and the novel constructs with which we have build our mathematics.
+We are going to discuss the known and the novel constructs with which we have built our mathematics.

 We will start by observing an interesting shadow set of the same structure and, more interestingly, we will name the shadows but not the structure itself.
 Once you have shadows from all the infinite  [steradians](https://en.wikipedia.org/wiki/Steradian), you have the complete silhouette.
 You can go further and map the details of the structure instead of just getting its topographical outline.